Grigore Filipescu: Downfall, disease, and death

-Together with Maniu, Filipescu welcomed back to the country the self-exiled Titulescu, and tightened cooperation against Carol.
+In mid-1936, Italy's Il Piccolo was reporting that Filipescu's views on international affairs no longer sat well with his own followers, some of whom made their schism known with a public protest.
+In December, Maniu and Filipescu welcomed back to the country the self-exiled Titulescu, and tightened cooperation against Carol.
 Allegedly, they masterminded Yvon Delbos' official visit to Romania, which occurred, embarrassingly, just as Carol was preparing to have his favorite Tătărescu stand for reelection.
 Filipescu also reunited with Averescu and Cantacuzino-Grănicerul during secret talks organized by Carol in November.
 These negotiations also involved the PNC, the Radical Peasants' Party, and Georgists, seeking to coalesce a right-wing monarchist "national union", that would form government.
 On November 13, 1937, ahead of parliamentary elections in December, the Iron Guard daily Buna Vestire resumed its attacks on Filipescu, noting: "the national-peasantist party is the only Romanian political party—other than Titulescu's ridiculous pawn, Griguță Filipescu—to call for an alliance with the Soviets."
 On November 26, Maniu sent Filipescu a letter, informing him "that, since national-peasantist and conservative parties have had a similar attitude toward current topics, he has reserved a number of candidacies for him, in both Chamber and Senate".
 Vaida-Voevod, who had split with the PNȚ, and, as leader of the Romanian Front, allied himself with the PNL, commented at the time that only Maniu "can preserve a balance between Dr Lupu and Gr[igore] Filipescu, between extreme socialism and half-witted conservatism".

 Despite their anti-fascism, Filipescu's Conservatives closely followed the Maniu party line, which brought them into a "non-aggression pact" with the Iron Guard—and against Carol's PNL favorites.
 After various disputes, Filipescu was assigned an eligible position on the PNȚ Ilfov list for the Assembly, third behind Maniu and Lupu.
 He was elected, beginning his last term in parliament.
 In January 1938, Patria newspaper, engaging in a polemic with the Conservative Costin G. Sturdza, published allegations according to which Filipescu was acting on behalf of industrialist Oskar Kaufmann, and that he had practiced blackmail throughout his career.
 The piece also alleged that Filipescu was no longer welcomed in his family's original demesne, Filipeștii de Târg, after having sold it to the local peasants at an exorbitant sum.
 The latter claim was contradicted by Dreptatea, which stated: "Grigore Filipescu was truly affectionate toward the countryside folk.
 As much agricultural land as he owned, he refused to sell it for a large price to speculator agriculturalists.
 He opted instead for selling it to the peasants at a much reduced price."